genepi/umi-pipeline-nf/README.md

    **1. POA-based polishing (graph-based consensus):**
    - Implemented via Medaka’s *smolecule* workflow.
-   - Reads within a UMI cluster are aligned to each other using a Partial Order Alignment (POA) algorithm, which represents bases as nodes in a directed acyclic graph (DAG).
+   - All reads within a UMI cluster are aligned to each other using a Partial Order Alignment (POA) algorithm, which represents bases as nodes in a directed acyclic graph (DAG).
    - This captures substitutions, insertions, and deletions efficiently while preserving positional context.
    - The POA alignment is used to generate an initial consensus, which is then refined with Medaka’s neural network.
    - Terminal UMI sequences are retained, enabling optional second-round polishing.